enableiot/iotkit-agent/README.md

 ## Test

 The iotkit-agent project uses [gruntjs](http://gruntjs.com/) [mocha](http://visionmedia.github.io/mocha/) as its test framework.
-To ran all tests:
+To run all tests:

-> Install all dev-dependence running
+> Install all dev-dependences, running:

     npm install
+    cd node_modules/.bin
     grunt

-## Notes about "admin" command
+## Notes about "admin" commands

+> ./iotkit-admin.js -h

+or

-> node admin help
+> ./iotkit-admin.js

+  Usage: iotkit-admin [options] [command]

+Commands:
-    test   Try to reach the server (using the current protocol).

-    activate Activates the device.
+    test                   Tries to reach the server (using the current protocol). activate <activation_code> Activates the device.

-    initialize Resets both the token and the components list.

-    register <comp_name> <catalogid> </code> - Display registered components.

-    reset-components clear the component lists.
+    register <comp_name> <catalogid> Registers a component in the device. reset-components       Clears the component list.

-    observation <comp_name> <value> Display registered components.

-    catalog Display Catalog for the Device Account.

-    protocol <protocol> Set the protocol to 'mqtt' or 'rest'

-    host <host> Set the cloud hostname for the current protocol

-    device-id Display the device id
+    observation <comp_name> <value> Sends an observation for the device, for the specific component. catalog                Displays the Catalog from the device's account. components             Displays components registered for this device. initialize             Resets both the token and the component's list. protocol <protocol>    Set the protocol to 'mqtt' or 'rest' host <host> [<port>]   Sets the cloud hostname for the current protocol. device-id              Displays the device id.

-    set-device-id <id> Override the device id
+    set-device-id <id>     Overrides the device id.

-    clear-device-id Revert to using the default device id

-    set-proxy <host> <port> Proxy For Rest Protocol
+    clear-device-id        Reverts to using the default device id. save-code <activation_code> Adds the activation code to the device. reset-code             Clears the activation code of the device. proxy <host> <port>    Sets proxy For REST protocol. reset-proxy            Clears proxy For REST protocol.
+    set-logger-level <level> Set the logger level to 'debug', 'info', 'warn', 'error'

+Options:

+    -h, --help     output usage information
+    -V, --version  output the version number

+## Galileo with iotkit-agent pre-installedl

+In case you get a Galileo board with the iotkit-agent pre-installed, skip the **Installation** step.
+You will need to stop the iotkit-agent and then configure it.
+In order to do that, run the command:

+    systemctl stop iotkit-agent

+Once the iotkit-agent is stopped, you can go to step **Configuring and Activating the Agent**.
+**Note**: to run the 'admin' commands, run:

+    iotkit-admin <command>

+This command shall be run from the directory where iotkit-agent is installed.

+After you configure the agent, you will need to start it with the following command:

+    systemctl start iotkit-agent

 ## Certificates